The possible problems depend on the type of surgery you have.

 Having testicular cancer in both testicles is not common.
 It happens in about 5 out of every 100 men (5%).
 If you did have cancer in both testicles you would need surgery to remove them both.

-To maintain your sex drive and be able to get an erection you'd need testosterone replacement therapy
+To maintain your sex drive and be able to get an erection you would need testosterone replacement therapy.

 Surgery to remove lymph nodes (retroperitoneal lymph node dissection)

 Very rarely to treat teratoma you might need more surgery.
 This is to remove lymph glands at the back of your tummy (abdomen).
 This operation is a retroperitoneal lymph node dissection.